 Even better, the platform allows you first to compare personal loans and other loans from various lenders.
 This way, you can make an informed decision.

-The upgrade is an online lending platform that receives an enormous amount of loan applications every year.
-Their APR ranges between 5.94% and 35.97% and charges zero prepayment fees.
+Upgrade is an online lending platform that receives an enormous amount of loan applications every year.
+Their APR ranges between 5.94% and 35.97% and charge zero prepayment fees.

-This is a finance company offering online financing of up to $100,000.
+SoFi is a social finance company offering online financing of up to $100,000.
 Whether you want a mortgage, refinancing loan, or personal loan, SoFi is a great option.

 - How ESG Shareholder Activism Can Help Spur Change

 - What’s the Real Impact of Climate Migration?

 - 5 Best Energy Efficiency Loans for Homeowners